-The MSC Ulsan tranche will be repaid by 32 consecutive quarterly payments, the first 31 (1-31) in the amount of \$0.53 million and a final installment in the amount of \$0.53 million, together with a balloon payment of \$4.2 million.
+The Ulsan tranche will be repaid by 32 consecutive quarterly payments, the first 31 (1-31) in the amount of \$0.53 million and a final installment in the amount of \$0.53 million, together with a balloon payment of \$4.2 million.
+On October 26, 2017 pursuant to a Transfer Certificate entered into between The Royal Bank of Scotland plc ("RBS") and Orix Investment and Management Private Limited ("Orix") RBS assigned absolutely to Orix all rights and interests, which RBS had under the RBS Loan.

 The obligations under the RBS Loan are guaranteed by the owners of the mortgaged vessels.
-Our obligations under the RBS Loan is secured by mortgages over each financed vessel, account charges, charter assignments, swap assignment and general assignments of earnings, insurances and requisition compensation.
+Our obligations under the RBS Loan is secured by mortgages over each financed vessel, account charges in favor of Joh.
+Berenberg, Gossler & Co.
+KG, as account bank, charter assignments, swap assignment and general assignments of earnings, insurances and requisition compensation.

-As of March 10, 2017, there was \$30.5 million outstanding under the RBS Loan, and, as of the same date there was no undrawn available credit.
+As of February 23, 2018, there was \$24.2 million outstanding under the RBS Loan, and, as of the same date there was no undrawn available credit.